Postgres

 }

-meta-argument simplifies the use of the module further by simply
+The for_each meta-argument simplifies the use of the module further by simply

 requiring a list of role objects as input: